sivagar11/TradingAgents-with-MCP/tests/evaluation/DISSERTATION_EVIDENCE.md

 ## 🔄 Next Steps

-1. ✅ Test 3.1 completed and documented
+1. ✅ Test 3.1 completed and documented (Protocol Correctness)
-2. ✅ Test 3.2 completed and documented
+2. ✅ Test 3.2 completed and documented (Reliability)
-3. ⏳ Running Test 3.3 (Traceability) - THE GOLD! ⭐⭐⭐
+3. ✅ Test 3.3 completed and documented (Traceability) ⭐⭐⭐
-4. 📝 Update this document after Test 3.3
+4. ✅ ALL EVALUATION TESTS COMPLETE! 🎉
-5. 📊 Create figures and tables
+5. 📊 Create figures and tables from results
-6. ✍️ Write dissertation sections
+6. ✍️ Write dissertation chapters using this evidence
+7. 📄 Compile appendices with result files

 ---